Data Protection Academy » Data Protection News » The Chinese Data Protection Law PIPL

 Similar to the GDPR, PIPL also defines "personal data" as any type of information relating to identified or identifiable natural persons stored in electronic or other form, with the exception of anonymised information.

-The Chinese data protection law also understands the "processing of personal data" the collection, storage, use, adaptation or alteration, transmission, making available, publication and deletion of personal data.
+The Chinese data protection law also understands the "Processing of personal data" the collection, storage, use, adaptation or alteration, transmission, making available, publication and deletion of personal data.

 Similar to the GDPR, the PIPL imposes the obligation to have a local representative and to report to the Chinese supervisory authorities in the case of business activities and the processing of personal data of Chinese citizens.